gokcedonnelly/clinic-no-show-analysis/README.md

 - **`docs/summary.md`** – 1-page executive summary
 - **`slides/final_presentation.pptx`** – slide deck for a 5-minute talk

-## Tools
-Python, Jupyter, pandas, numpy, matplotlib.

 ## Key Questions Answered
 1. What is the overall no-show rate?
 2. Do **SMS reminders** reduce no-shows?
 3. How does **lead time** (days between booking and appointment) relate to no-shows?
 4. Do **prior no-shows** predict new no-shows?
 5. Are **distance**, **weekend**, or **rain** associated with no-shows?

-## How to Run
-1. Clone/download the repo.
-2. Put the CSV in `data/`.
-3. Open `Milestone_Final.ipynb` and run all cells (Kernel → Restart & Run All).
-   The notebook saves `data/clinic_appointments_clean.csv`.

-## License
-Educational use.